Leilaluo/week6/README.md

-# this is week 5 app
+# this is week 6 file